-Fashion designer, former senator, men’s lifestyle influencer, and Manly Manners author Wayne James will unveil his new line of herb-and-spice blends and dry-rubs specifically formulated for the 21st-century man in October.
-Called Wayne James’ Seasonings for Men, the line features five all-natural, no-preservatives, kosher blends: all-purpose, salt-free, seafood, vegetarian, and game/holiday.
+Fashion designer, former senator, men’s lifestyle influencer, and Manly Manners author Wayne James will unveil his new line of herb-and-spice blends and dry-rubs specifically formulated for the 21st-century man in July.
+Called Wayne James’ Seasonings for Men, the line features five all-natural, no-preservatives, kosher-certified blends: all-purpose, salt-free, seafood, vegetarian, and game/holiday.

 “My aim was to introduce a line of ‘quick-fix’ seasoning-blends that enables the novice as well as the expert to prepare gourmet-flavored meals in a matter of minutes,” James said.
 “The modern man is flavor-conscious, but he is also very busy.
 He therefore needs a product that gives him quick, easy, but excellent results.
 Today’s man wants a seasoning that allows him to effortlessly expand beyond the backyard grill.
 And if adding some sex appeal to each meal is part of the deal, then so much the better.”

 Blended and bottled in Maryland, spice capital of the United States, James’ packaging is decidedly and distinguishingly masculine: glossy black caps; minimalistic black labels with gold lettering; detailed ingredients and nutritional listings.
 “The packaging nods at quintessentially male products such as distilled spirits, shaving creams, cigars, and condoms.
 I want men to instinctively reach for the bottles, whether on a supermarket shelf or in a kitchen cabinet.
 The packaging looks manly—as if to say, ‘I am more potent than other seasonings,’ ” James said.